Our diversity networks

 We have a range of professional networks who provide the opportunity for colleagues to support and network with each other and help shape and inform best practice.
 They can be an important resource to help staff feel supported and listened to.

-- The overall aims of the Diversity Networks are:
+The overall aims of the Diversity Networks are to:

 - Provide a space for staff to support each other;